skycluster-project/skycluster-docs/source/en/0.1.0/getting-started/register-providers.rst

       - nameLabel: ubuntu-24.04
         zone: us-east-1b

-The operator creates a config map for each provider that contains the available images offered by the provider.
+The operator creates a config map for each provider profile that contains the available images offered by the provider.

 To configure the instance types, you need to create an ``InstanceType`` resource.
 The following example shows how to get available instance types for the ``aws-us-east-1`` provider.
 SkyCluster operator automatically detects the available instance types from ``t3*``, ``t4*``, ``m5*``, ``m6*``, ``g4*``, ``g5*``, ``p3*``, ``p4*`` instance families.